 Other stories involve backpacks being picked through in trains, getting robbed of money on trains while sleeping, or getting their packs riffled through in hostels.
 Several stories I heard were from tourists who had their packs gone through by some of the hostel staff, and they lost only small items.

-Another story related to me by a fellow traveler staying at my same hotel is about getting jostled in the metro.
+Another story related to me by a fellow traveler staying at my same hotel was about getting jostled in the metro.
 She was in a metro train station stop, when all of the sudden a bunch of young people came in and started jostling everyone and trying to create a scene.
 This lady told me that she never felt in danger at all.
-The young people kept trying to get into people’s pockets, and by the next metro stop, they had all piled out to try their luck on another metro train.
+The young people kept trying to get into people’s pockets, and by the next metro stop, they had all piled out to try their luck in another metro train car.

-One incident that happened to me, which was the closest to a possible horror story that I came in contact with during my latest European trip occurred in Rome.
+One incident happened to me occurred in Rome; this was the closest to a possible horror story that I came in contact with during my latest trip in Europe.
 I was minding my own business walking down a crowded street in Rome when a bunch of gypsy kids holding up newspapers came up to me and several other people.
 They held up their newspapers and tried to get the people to look only at their newspapers.
 They startled me because I didn’t ever think I would see them in action.
 This was about 3 weeks into my trip.
 Anyway, several came at my pockets with their tiny hands, but I was ready for them and quickly whacked them away in the same moment as I was hurtling my body to the side to be against a wall.
 They could tell I was savvy to their efforts and they just moved on.